-2.1 The proposed demerger of Jackson carries with it execution risk and will require significant management attention
+2.1 The proposed demerger of the Jackson Group ('the Jackson Demerger') carries with it execution risk and will continue to require significant management attention

-The proposed demerger of Jackson is subject to a number of factors and dependencies, such as prevailing market and political conditions and external approvals (including those from regulators and shareholders).
+The proposed Jackson Demerger, which if successful, would result in two separately listed companies, each with its own distinct investment prospects, is subject to a number of factors and dependencies, such as prevailing market conditions, geopolitical events and external approvals (including those from regulators and shareholders).
+Therefore, there can be no certainty that the proposed demerger will be implemented on the anticipated timetable, or that it will be completed as proposed (or at all).
 In addition, preparing for and implementing the proposed demerger of Jackson is expected to require significant time from management, and management time will continue to be required in respect of any future sale of Prudential's remaining stake in Jackson.
 Management's attention may be diverted from other aspects of Prudential's business as a result.